 Days 11-12 Nasik

-We take a lunchtime train to Nasik, one of the four sites of the Khumb Mela the largest religious gathering on the face of the planet.
-Situated on the holy Gadavari river, Nasik is a colourful town with exotic temples and bathing ghats where saddhus and pilgrims come to wash away their sins in the holy waters.
-Nasik is also home to the Sula Vineyards one of India's oldest and most reputed wineries.
-We spend an afternoon touring the vineyard before enjoying a meal in one of the fine restaurants at the winery.
+We take an afternoon train to Nasik, one of the four sites of the Khumb Mela the largest religious gathering on the face of the planet.
+Situated on the holy Godavari river, Nasik is a colourful town with exotic temples and bathing ghats where saddhus and pilgrims come to wash away their sins in the holy waters.
+Nasik is also home to the Sula Vineyards one of India's oldest and most reputed wineries, which also has some splendid accommodation which we will call home for these two nights.

 Hotel: The Source at Sula